 you’ll know it’s an exacting discipline."

 After a few moments, regaining his composure, he then raised his hand to his heart and continued.
-Although I don't remember the exact words his interpreter used, the point was obvious.
-The Truth of Who We Are resides in our Heart.
+Although I don't remember the exact words his interpreter used, the point was made.
+Our ability to perceive Truth resides in our Hearts --not our heads!

 That certainly resonated with my own understanding.
 The bottom line?
 Love is all you need.
 Jesus, Buddha -- and the Beatles -- had it right.
 It's all a matter of Heart.
-Love is all you need.
 It's just that simple.
-But it ain't easy.
-Staying connected with our Heart, being truly kind and compassionate is, like one of my favorite teachers, Stephan Gaskin, pointed out years ago, an exacting discipline.

 Conditioned as we are in society on materialistic overdrive, it sure doesn't feel that way for most of us much of the time, right?
-The restless and scattered nature of my mind --and my life -- is what led me to meditation.
+The restless and scattered nature of my mind --and my life -- is what led me to meditation in the first place.
 Following a deep yearning in my heart of hearts, I was intent on "getting it together"to live a life of Integrity.

-Then, at a certain point in meditation at Zen Mountain Monastery years ago, I realized that I actually AM the person I wish to be--and always have been!
-At that moment, in a torrent of tears, I knew that with all my flaws, with my abundant neuroses and conditioned patterns, that I was absolutely perfect as is--and so is everybody else!
+Then, at a certain point during a meditation sesshin at Zen Mountain Monastery, I realized that I actually AM the person I wish to be--and always have been!
+At those moments, in a torrent of tears, I knew that with all my flaws, with my abundant neuroses and conditioned patterns, that I was absolutely perfect as is--and so is everybody else!
 Over the years, I had opened my heart to others as best I could.
 Now I had opened my heart to me!
 In the embrace of these moments something deep shifted.

 It Just Takes Practice